ivop/osiemu/README.md

 including all the framing and prolonged stop bits for timing.
 See [_doc/disk-format.txt_](doc/disk-format.txt) for details.
 The _tools_ directory contains ```hfe2osi``` and ```osi2hfe``` to convert
-from and to HFE flux dumps from real hardware.
+from and to HFE flux dumps from/for real hardware.

 ## GUI launcher